benmvp/slides/2017/reactrally/fiber.md

 - An interesting solve I just came across is to use a "self-eradicating" component
 - `Aux` just returns its children.
 In React 15 if `children` was an array, it'd fail.
 But in React 16 it won't!
 - So even though it looks like `PageBody` has a container element around the elements, the `<h1>`, `<aside>` & `<section>` will be siblings
-- And now we can have fixed markedup with having to deal with that weird mix of arrays and JSX
+- And now we can have fixed markup with having to deal with that weird mix of arrays and JSX
 - And not having to specify the `key`s
-- In general, this is when array returning will be most useful; when it's a variable (usually from `map`)
+- In general, this is when returning arrays will be most useful; when it's a variable (usually from `map`)
 - BTW, `react-aux` is literally just that component

 =====